derickson/gen-ai-search-studygroup/class/week01/README.md

 pip install -r requirements.txt ## get the specific requirements from your file
 ```

-### Side note - use ChatGPT when you can remember how to do something
+### Side note - use ChatGPT when you can't remember how to do something

-It really will change the way you code, and reduce the number of things you have to remember
+It really will change the way you code, and reduce the number of things you have to remember.
+ChatGPT isn't always right, as we'll see later in week3, but it is your ally in working Python without having to remember every little thing about the language.

 ![screenshot-3.jpg](screenshot-3.jpg)